evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_350_4MATIC_SUV/_index.md

 ## Performance

-The Mercedes-EQ EQE 350 4MATIC SUV has a maximum power of 215KW (292hp).
-The total torque is 765nm.
+The Mercedes-EQ EQE 350 4MATIC SUV has a maximum power of 215 KW (292 hp/288 bhp).
+The total torque is 765 nm (565 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,6 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging